njben/fedramp-iaas-webapp/README.md

 #### How to delete deployed resources

-To help with deleting protected resources, use custom-scripts/deleteProtectedItems.ps1 -- this PowerShell script will removing the delete lock on the resources inside your Recovery Services vault.
-Note, you will first need to edit the script to include your subscription ID.
+To help with deleting protected resources, use custom-scripts/deleteProtectedItems.ps1.
+This PowerShell script will remove any deletion locks on the resources inside your Recovery Services vault.
+Note that you will first need to edit the script to include your subscription ID.
 The default Recovery Service Vault name of 'AZ-RCV-01' is already set in the script.

 ## Disclaimer